MatAtBread/nodent/README.md

 Conditionals & missing returns
 ------------------------------
-Becuase async invocation inserts a 'return' into your code (so it can be completed later), the semantics of if/else need some care:
+Becuase async invocation inserts a 'return' into your code (so it can be completed later), the semantics of if/else and loops need some care:

 	function f(x) {